nubenetes/awesome-kubernetes/docs/demos.md

 * [dzone: CodeReady Containers - Exploring a home loan mortgage process](https://dzone.com/articles/codeready-containers-exploring-a-home-loan-mortgag) As a cloud-native developer you've installed an OpenShift Container Platform development environment on your local machine, but what's next...
 * [Rcarrata's blog](https://rcarrata.com/)

+### Developer Sandbox
+* [Developer Sandbox for Red Hat OpenShift 🌟](https://developers.redhat.com/developer-sandbox) Get free access to the Developer Sandbox for Red Hat OpenShift and deploy your application code as a container on this self-service, cloud-hosted experience.
+Skip installations and deployment and jump directly into OpenShift.
+* [developers.redhat.com: How to deploy a Java application on Kubernetes in minutes](https://developers.redhat.com/developer-sandbox/how-to-deploy-java-application-in-kubernetes) Move your legacy Java application into a container and deploy it to Kubernetes.
+The Developer Sandbox for Red Hat OpenShift is a free OpenShift cluster that gives you access to the cutting-edge technologies built on Kubernetes.
+A quick sign-up gets you a cluster and access to a set of developer tools and services.
+Move this Spring Pet Clinic example application into a container using the Source-to-Image (s2i) feature.

 ### OpenShift VS Kubernetes
 * [developer.ibm.com: Example exercises to differentiate OpenShift and Kubernetes](https://developer.ibm.com/tutorials/examples-differentiate-openshift-kubernetes/) Example exercises to differentiate OpenShift and Kubernetes.
 Walk through some steps with Red Hat OpenShift on IBM Cloud.